cwzx/cwds/readme.md

 The list takes two template type arguments:

 * The value type -- the type of the elements you wish to store in the data structure.
-* The index type -- an unsigned integer large enough to index all the elements.
+* The index type -- an unsigned integer type large enough to index all the elements.

 The choice of index type limits the maximum size of the list.

-The default index type is `uint16_t` giving a max size of 65535.
+The default index type is `uint16_t`, giving a max size of 65535.

 The following convenience typedefs are provided: